farvardin/whatistxt2tags/README.md

 ## You may have heard about Txt2tags, if you have it's a good thing

-**Txt2tags means that your content is being created correctly.. by professionals.**
+**Txt2tags means that your content is being created correctly... by professionals.**

 In the past you may have heard of [WYSIWYG](http://en.wikipedia.org/wiki/WYSIWYG) (what you see is what you get) and [HTML](http://en.wikipedia.org/wiki/HTML) formatting.
 Think of Txt2tags like a simplified WYSIWYG or HTML ... simplified in the best way.